osilander/203.311/Week4/Week4.md

 Why have I used `.txt` at the end of the example file above?

 ### Plotting the Data more Deliberately in R
 Now we have to think.

 What types of plots are we interested in?

 What sort of information would we like to see?

-What sort of information is it possible for us to see? **What sort of story would we like our plots to tell**?
+What sort of information *is it possible for us to see*?

+**What sort of story would we like our plots to tell**?

 ### Take Home Messages